As a volunteer organization, we rely on your participation, your ideas, and your experience.

 Maria Fridman Homeless Women’s Shelter

 We coordinate volunteers and provide sleeping accommodations for homeless women in a shelter housed at NYSEC.
-We work with the Olivieri Center and are sponsored by the Partnership for the Homeless, which works with churches, synagogues and other non-profit organizations.
+We work with the Olivieri Center. a member of the Urban Pathways which works with churches, synagogues and other non-profit organizations to provide emergency shelters.
+If you would like to volunteer or learn more about the program, please contact firstname.lastname@example.org.

 Black Psychiatrists of Greater New York and Associates